Grant-Archibald-MS/powerfuldev-testing/learning/06-asserting-results.md

 Assert(Label1.Text = "Heading", "Unexpected header value")
 {% endpowerfx %}

+Want to explore more concepts examples checkout the <a href="/powerfuldev-testing/learning/playground?title=intro-assert" class="btn btn--primary">Learning Playground</a> to explore related testing concepts

 #### Tell Me More

 In this example using the **Assert()** function, if Label1.Text is "Heading", the test step will pass.
 If it is not, the test step will fail, and the message "Label1 should display 'Heading'" will be shown.